Wayne David: UK Parliament

-In July 2015, he was appointed as a Shadow Minister for the Cabinet Office, Justice and Scotland.
-David was re-appointed to the three positions by opposition leader Jeremy Corbyn, but resigned in June 2016 after losing confidence in his leadership.
-He supported Owen Smith in his unsuccessful Labour leadership challenge in 2016, and re-joined the front bench as Shadow Armed Forces and Defence Procurement Minister the following October.
+In July 2015, he was appointed to shadow the Cabinet Office, Scotland Office, and Justice Department with three portfolios; Political and Constitutional Reform, Scotland, and Youth Justice.
+David was re-appointed to the roles by Labour Leader Jeremy Corbyn in September 2015, but resigned the following June after losing confidence in his leadership.
+He supported Owen Smith in the 2016 Labour leadership election.